Sonoma Valley Groundwater Management Program

 The Plan goal is to locally manage, protect, and enhance groundwater resources for all beneficial uses, in a sustainable, environmentally sound, economical, and equitable manner for generations to come.

 Sonoma County Water Agency

-- January 2013 Presentation on the Sonoma Valley Salt and Nutrient Management Plan
+- Presentation: Sonoma Valley Salt and Nutrient Management Plan, April 2013

 - View information on the Sonoma Valley Stormwater Management/Groundwater Recharge Scoping Study